polkadot-js/docs/docs/substrate/extrinsics.md

    The tip identified by `hash` must have finished its countdown period.

    - `hash`: The identity of the open tip for which a tip value is declared.
 This is formed  as the hash of the tuple of the original tip `reason` and the beneficiary account ID.

-### reportAwesome(reason: `Bytes`, who: `AccountId`)
+### reportAwesome(reason: `Bytes`, who: `AccountId32`)
 - **interface**: `api.tx.tips.reportAwesome`
 - **summary**:    Report something `reason` that deserves a tip and claim any eventual the finder's fee.